rucdatascience/GPU4GST-sigmod/README.md

 ## Experiments

-**The result will store into "data/result/".
-Before running the scripts, you should keep the directory clean.**
+**The result will store into "data/result/" and cover it.
+Before running the scripts, you should backup this directory.**

 ### Without diameter constraints